degauss-org/geocoder/README.md

 ## Installation

 This software was designed and tested on Linux Ubuntu.
 The following install instructions are for Ubuntu.
 CentOS install instructions are also below, but are not throughly tested.

-As an alternative to the usual installation, a dockerfile is included in the repo.
-Building will take a while because it does include the TIGER database file.
-(If installing from behind a proxy, see [this article](https://docs.docker.com/engine/admin/systemd/#http-proxy) about configuring `HTTP_PROXY`.
+See the below instructions for using this with Docker.

 ### Requirements